New Year, new social media

 As Twitter has been turned into a neo-fascist cesspit by its white-supremacist owner, I am no longer posting on the Statutes Project account there.
 Once I have done some tidying, I will be locking the account.

-In its place, I have started accounts on two other social media netwroks.
+In its place, I have started accounts on two other social media networks.
 I will endeavour to keep these accounts in sync, manually at first, pending some sort of general social media app that can handle multiple systems.

 You can find the Statutes Project on Mastodon, courtesy of Humanities Commons, at https://hcommons.social/@Statutes, and on Blue Sky at @statutes.bsky.social